 Size: As standard, range sizes from 1/4” to 60” nominal pipe size.

-Open Area: Range in open area of strainer to cross section area of the pipe from 100% to 300% as standard.
+Open Area: Range in an open area of strainer to the cross-section area of the pipe from 100% to 300% as standard.

-Material Thickness: Gauge of strainer material ranges between 22 to 11 depending on hole size.
+Material Thickness: The gauge of strainer material ranges between 22 to 11 depending on hole size.

 Example: Include full description.

 4” Temporary Cone Strainer, Stainless Steel, ASME Class 150, 150% Open Area and 1/8” Perf.
 Screen.

 Second, tell us the pipe size.

 Then let us know the pressure rating/flange rating.

 Subsequently, tell us the perforation or mesh size and material.